12 - 13 NOVEMBER 2025 | ROTORUA

 Voices of lived experience: Asian people's journeys from gambling to recovery

-Dr Elsie Ho, KellyFeng
+Dr Elsie Ho, Dr KellyFeng

 Whānau and lived experience: Reframing gambling harm from the inside out

-Debbie Savin, Brown G, Simpson D
+Debbie Savin, Glennis Brown, Darrell Simpson

-• The Nīkau practice framework: A focused framework for social work practice with substance use
+The Nīkau practice framework: A focused framework for social work practice with substance use

 Dr Anna Nelson